 By this study we have shown that there is a high incidence of AKI development in patients undergoing cardiac surgery.
 The main results of our study demonstrated also that the pre-operative assessment severity score EuroScore II, white blood cell count and chronic kidney disease were independent predictors of AKI development.
 Moreover, the occurrence of CSA-AKI was significantly associated with poor outcome.
 More specifically, patients that developed AKI after cardiac surgery had prolonged duration of mechanical ventilation and ICU stay, higher rate of re-intubation, dialysis and mortality, while they suffered more ICU-acquired weakness and delirium.

 Our study results are in line with previous reports.
 A moderate to high incidence of AKI has been reported previously from other researchers with, however, a wide range of results.
 This wide range of incidence is partly explained by the differences in study populations and the non-uniform definition of AKI reported in the current literature[4].
 Notably, over thirty different arbitrary definitions have been used over time for the diagnosis and staging of AKI.
 The Risk, Injury, Failure, Loss, and End stage kidney disease (RIFLE) classification criteria were introduced in 2004, defining AKI as an increase in sCr by 1.5 times compared to baseline (or 25% reduction in GFR) and urine output less than 0.5 mL/kg/h for at least 6 h, over a period of 7 d.
 The Acute Kidney Injury Network (AKIN) group suggested a revision of these criteria in 2007, where GFR was omitted, the period for the change in sCr was reduced to 48 h, while a small increase of 0.3 mg/dL in sCr was used as a cutoff to define AKI[7].
 The KDIGO workshop proposed a synthesis of the RIFLE and AKIN criteria in 2012, defining AKI as an 50% increase in SCr in 7 d, increase in SCr over 0.3 mg/dL in 48 h, or oliguria (< 0.5 mL/kg/h for 6-12 h)[6].
-The pooled incidence rate of AKI after cardiac surgery was reported to be 22.3% (95% confidence interval [CI], 19.8 to 25.1) by Hu et al[8] in a systematic review and meta-analysis of 91 observational studies with 320068 patients that defined AKI using RIFLE, AKIN or KDIGO criteria, an incidence rate similar to the one we report.
+The pooled incidence rate of AKI after cardiac surgery was reported to be 22.3% (95%CI, 19.8 to 25.1) by Hu et al[8] in a systematic review and meta-analysis of 91 observational studies with 320068 patients that defined AKI using RIFLE, AKIN or KDIGO criteria, an incidence rate similar to the one we report.
 Notably, the polled incidence rate in studies using KDIGO criteria was 24.2 % (95%CI: 17.5-32.5), while greater difference was reported in studies using RIFLE [18.9%, (95%CI: 15.7-22.5)] and AKIN criteria [28.0%, (95%CI: 23.6-32.8)].
 We have used the KDIGO criteria that has become the new consensus for the definition of AKI as they demonstrate greater sensitivity to detect AKI and predict in-hospital mortality in critically ill patients[9].